Health benefits of Apple Cider Vinegar

 To make apple cider vinegar at home you need apples, preferably organically grown apples, as you are going to use the apple peels, too.
 Or you can use apple cider to make ACV at home.

 This Fall I tried three different methods for making apple cider vinegar at home.
 All three were equally successful.
 One method took longer, than the others but the final apple cider vinegar was superior and contained more of the apple goodness.
-I will give you that method here and the other two methods of making ACV at home, on my blog, over the the Christmas season.
+I will give you that method here.

 This method uses 1 gallon of raw apple cider.
 You can make the apple cider yourself using a cider press, like we did.
 Or you can contact your local organic apple grower and request a 1 gallon jug of raw apple cider.
 Most apple cider sold in the store has been pasteurized by heat processing, to prevent fermentation.
 You can use this, if its all you can find, but you will have to add the correct beneficial bacteria and wine yeasts.
 Pasteurized apple cider will not ferment properly because the yeasts have been killed by heat.